Comprehensive Taxonomies of Nature- and Bio-inspired Optimization: Inspiration versus Algorithmic Behavior, Critical

-\begin{itemize}[leftmargin=*] \item The first taxonomy classifies algorithms based on its natural or biological inspiration, so that given a specific algorithm, we can find its category quickly and without any ambiguity.
-The goal of this first taxonomy is to allow easily group the upsurge of solvers published in the literature.
+In this fifth version of the original study published in \cite{Molina2020comprehensive}, we have classified 518 works proposing different types of meta-heuristic algorithms.
+Building upon this knowledge, we herein propose two different taxonomies for nature- and bio-inspired optimization algorithms: \begin{itemize}[leftmargin=*] \item The first taxonomy classifies algorithms based on their natural or biological inspiration so that given a specific algorithm, we can find its category quickly and without any ambiguity.
+The goal of this first taxonomy is to allow easy grouping the upsurge of solvers published in the literature.

 \item The second taxonomy classifies the reviewed algorithms based exclusively on their behavior, i.e., how they generate new candidate solutions for the function to be optimized.
-Our aim is to group together algorithms with a similar behavior, without considering its inspirational metaphor. \end{itemize}
+Our aim is to group together algorithms with similar behavior, without considering its inspirational metaphor. \end{itemize}

 We believe that this dual criterion can be very useful for researchers.
-The first one helps classify the different proposals by its origin of inspiration, whereas the second one provides valuable information about their algorithmic similarities and differences.
-This double classification allows researchers to identify each new proposal in the adequate context.
+The first one helps classify the different proposals by their origin of inspiration, whereas the second one provides valuable information about their algorithmic similarities and differences.
+This double classification allows researchers to identify each new proposal in an adequate context.
 To the best of our knowledge, there has been no previous attempt as ambitious as the one presented in this overview to organize the existing literature on nature- and bio-inspired optimization.

-Considering the classifications obtained in our wide study, we have critically examined the reviewed literature classification in the different taxonomies proposed in this work.
-The goal is to analyze if there is a relationship between the algorithms classified in a same category in one category and the classification on the other taxonomy.
-Next, similarities detected among algorithms will allow us to discover the most influential meta-heuristics, whose behavior has inspired many other nature- and bio-inspired proposals.
+Considering the classifications obtained in our study, we have critically examined the reviewed literature classification in the different taxonomies proposed in this work.
+The goal is to analyze if there is a relationship between the algorithms classified in the same category in one taxonomy and their classification in the other taxonomy.
+Next, similarities detected among algorithms will allow discovering the most influential meta-heuristic algorithms, whose behavior has inspired many other nature- and bio-inspired proposals.